 The climate funding package that Senate Democrats have agreed on should make it easier to pass the next farm bill while helping consumers and producers deal with climate change, says a Democrat on the Senate Agriculture Committee, Tina Smith of Minnesota.

 “I think it's going to make a big difference for lowering prices for consumers and helping support strong energy,” Smith said of the bill, known as the Inflation Reduction Act, in an Agri-Pulse Newsmakers interview.
 “Rural energy is clean energy, and being able to support that and this bill along with the conservation programs is a big deal.”

-The bill, which the Senate is expected to pass over the weekend, would provide about $20 million for farm bill conservation programs and $20 billion more for energy and forestry programs.
+The bill, which the Senate is expected to pass over the weekend, would provide about $20 billion for farm bill conservation programs and $20 billion more for energy and forestry programs.
 Some Republicans have expressed concern about the precedent of using the budget reconciliation process to revise and fund farm bill programs without input from the minority party.
 “We have never written a farm bill in this manner.
 It is antithetical to how the Senate—and the Ag Committee in particular—should operate," said the committee's ranking Republican John Boozman of Arkansas.

 But Smith believes the Inflation Reduction Act addresses a major farm bill need.
 "Many more farmers want to participate in these programs if we have dollars to allow for that.
 All of that makes me feel comfortable that we are moving in the right direction and actually moving in the direction that there's already demand for in agriculture that we just haven’t been able to meet," she said.

 Newsmakers panelist and National Farmers Union President Rob Larew said the bill would represent a "historic investment" in conservation programs, but he also recognized that other areas of the legislation could stand to see increased financial support in the upcoming legislation.